 The economic downturn in 2020 — in its early stages — was the first to approach the degree of decline experienced during the 1930’s Depression or in 1946 when the U.S. economy de-militarized after World War II.

 Since those periods, there have been eleven recessions.
 Until the pandemic, the worst post-WWII recession had been the -2.6% decline in 2009 during the global financial crisis.

 In the end, 2020 was modestly worse than 2009.
-The full-year decline for 2020 was -3.4%.
-This represents a significant improvement from the start of the pandemic, when year-over year growth was down by a double-digit amount.
+The full-year decline for 2020 was -2.8%, revised upward from -3.4%, and a significant improvement from the start of the pandemic, when year-over year growth was down by a double-digit amount.